LIFE CO2SAND: Improving sandy substrates with clay

 • Increase in nutrient availability for crops

-• Improvement in conditions for soil life
+• Improvement in conditions for life in the soil

 To add scientific credence to this, Wageningen University and Research and Eurofins are carrying out tests at de Marke experimental farm and various trial fields.